Best Cheap Health Insurance in Oklahoma (2025)

 Catastrophic plans are only available to those younger than 30 and people who can't afford a higher plan tier.

-Catastrophic plans have cheap rates, but very high deductibles.
+Catastrophic plans have affordable rates, but very high deductibles.

 Catastrophic plans are usually a poor choice.
 In addition to their high deductibles, these plans aren't eligible for discounts.
 That means you're almost always better off with a higher plan tier.